 Along with grilled octopus and fish, we highly suggest you order urchin salad, sardines stuffed with fresh herbs, and for dessert, poached pears in local Assyrian wine.

-Tourists flock to this Greek island for an unforgettable holiday at the beach.
+Tourists flock to this Greek island for an unforgettable holiday at the beach or incomparable day trips from Santorini.
 Those who have decided to go through crowded streets are advised to book their hotel two months before to ensure availability, and of course, learn useful Greek words and phrases for your trip to Greece and check our Greece travel tips.